treflehq/documentation/docs/advanced/distributions.md

 ### Mapping zones to a map

 Trefle does not provides coordinates for the species distribution zones yet.
-In the meantime, you can found GeoJSON files for each zones [on the TDWG Github repository](https://github.com/tdwg/wgsrpd/tree/master/geojson).
+In the meantime, you can find GeoJSON files for each zones [on the TDWG Github repository](https://github.com/tdwg/wgsrpd/tree/master/geojson).